Wednesday, July 15, 2020

 Like it or not, we are responsible for this mess.
 Responsible, principled adults pay their own way.
 You might be thinking, "I didn't vote for those impotent leaders, I voted against them."
 I understand how you feel, because I'm in the same boat.

-We didn't vote for the likes of Minneapolis Mayor Jacob Frey, who ran for office on his disgust for police shootings and inequality, but in 2.5 years still oversaw a system that allowed cops with insane numbers of complaints against them to keep their jobs.
+We didn't vote for the likes of Minneapolis Mayor Jacob Frey, who ran for office on his disgust for police shootings and inequality, and helped usher in a slew of policies to "fix" the problem only after Floyd.
 We didn't vote for any of those "in charge" who stood twiddling their thumbs and looking scared while their cities were destroyed around them, inspiring scathing articles to be written about their weakness in publications from New York to L.A.
 We didn't sanction those who ordered the police in the 3rd Precinct to run, sparking copycat attempts across the nation.

 We didn't vote for Walz, who took an upside-down approach to Covid 19 and locked down all of Minnesota--even counties with no cases--during a pandemic that ravaged some states but remained fairly low here.
 (Care facilities were the exception, accounting for a staggering 80 percent of Minnesota's deaths, leaving another stain on our state.)
 The result was mass unemployment, economic and food insecurity, under-educated children, and confusion from the utter lack of logic of reopening the state as Covid cases rose.
 And stress.
 So much stress.

 Yet we're still responsible, and we're going to have to pay the bill.
 We didn't vote hard enough.
 We didn't care deeply enough.
-We keep letting these people run the place, even though their favorite place to run it is into the ground.
+We keep letting these people run the place, even though they're running it into the ground.

-We sit at the table alone holding that bill because we can't hand it to those truly responsible: the four police officers who killed George Floyd; the race baiters who lit the fuse; the useful idiots who did the bidding of the Marxist, racist leaders who control them even if they don't know it; the DNC and their compatriots in the media who egged it all on.
+We sit at the table alone holding that bill because we can't hand it to those truly responsible: the state leaders who crafted the narrative that George Floyd was murdered; the race baiters who lit the fuse; the useful idiots who did the bidding of the Marxist, racist leaders who control them even if they don't know it; the DNC and their compatriots in the media who egged it all on.
 It's not possible to make them pay in the dollars it will take to rebuild these communities (unless Joe Biden's campaign wants to pony up some money, like it did with bail for rioters and looters who destroyed our city).

 We can make them pay, however, with loss of power.
 Vote harder in November.
 Care more deeply.
 Do more.
 For God's sake, don't give your children's minds over to those who seek to indoctrinate them.
 Get loud.
 Make change happen.
 We have time, because a lot of these elected officials have years left on their terms.
 While we wait (and work), get ready for your taxes to go up, because they will.